lucide-icons/lucide/docs/guide/basics/sizing.md

 ### Resize based on font size

 It is possible to resize icons based on font size.
-This can be accomplished by using the `em` 's to resize based on font size.
+This can be accomplished by using the `em`s to resize based on font size.

 <Sandpack
   template="react"